 Due to limited research on the safety of NMN supplements for expectant mothers and their developing fetuses, it is not advisable for women who are pregnant to use NMN.
 In addition, there is insufficient evidence to support the use of NMN for breastfeeding women.

-If you are 35+ and have a proactive interest in your health and longevity, NMN supplementation could be for you.
+If you are 35+ and have a proactive interest in your health and longevity, NMN supplementation could benefit you.
 A medical professional can provide guidance on how you can best use NMN supplements to your advantage.

-To get the most out of your NMN supplements, always be sure to:
+To get the most out of your NMN supplements, keep in mind things that could affect results:

-At GenuinePurity™, your well-being is our business.
+At GenuinePurity™, your well-being and safety are our business.
 We hope this definitive guide to NMN supplements has helped you navigate the highly technical world of NMN, NAD+, and NR.
-We feel confident that adding an NMN supplement to your regular routine can have a positive impact on your overall well-being.
+We feel confident that using this information correctly, adding an NMN supplement to your regular routine can have a positive impact on your overall well-being.

 Endnotes